 A generic approach won’t cut it.
 To create a strategy that works for you, you need to know exactly what’s happening inside your body.
 Recent brain imaging studies have shown that the brain adapts to hormonal changes during menopause, which underscores the need for precise data.
 Comprehensive lab testing—like at-home blood work, DUTCH hormone metabolite testing, and cortisol analysis—provides the detailed picture necessary to understand your unique hormonal landscape.
 This isn’t about guessing; it’s about gathering actionable insights.
 With the right data, you and your doctor can identify the root causes of your symptoms and build a truly personalized plan for cognitive wellness.

-Build Your Personal Prevention Plan
+Build a Personalized Prevention Plan

 Beyond hormones, your daily habits are a powerful tool for brain protection.
 Regular physical activity is one of the most effective ways to support cognitive health.
 Exercise, including both strength training and aerobic activities, improves blood flow to the brain, which helps promote the growth of new brain cells and strengthens neural connections.
 You don’t need to become a marathon runner overnight.
 The key is consistency.
 Integrating movement you enjoy into your routine is a non-negotiable part of a long-term brain health strategy, helping you maintain mental clarity and sharpness through menopause and beyond.

-Eat for a Healthier Brain
+How to Eat for a Healthier Brain

 What you eat has a direct and powerful impact on your cognitive function, especially as your hormones shift during perimenopause and menopause.
 Think of food as the fuel that powers your brain’s complex chemistry.
 The right nutrients can protect brain cells from damage, reduce inflammation, and support the production of key neurotransmitters that regulate your mood and memory.
 Making strategic changes to your diet is one of the most effective ways to clear brain fog, sharpen your focus, and build long-term cognitive resilience.